New local plan, publication version: supporting evidence

 Our local plan allocates land for a range of uses including housing, retail, and business.
 Appropriate infrastructure is required to ensure that future development is accompanied by the services and facilities needed.

-Our infrastructure delivery plan assesses the infrastructure needed to support new development in the Wycombe district.
+Our infrastructure delivery plan assesses the infrastructure needed to support new development in the Wycombe area.

-Our community services team have also produced a note which assesses the need for a new cemetery in the Wycombe district.
+Our community services team have also produced a note which assesses the need for a new cemetery in the Wycombe area.

 Following the close of the consultation on the draft Local Plan consultation in summer 2016, we produced a briefing note outlining how we will secure the necessary infrastructure to support new development.